 Cancer has become the leading cause of death among persons with HIV infection worldwide.
-Kaposi sarcoma, aggressive non-Hodgkin lymphoma, and cervical cancer were recognized as an AIDS-Defining Malignancies early in the epidemic.
-With decreased infection related deaths and aging of the population living with HIV.
+Kaposi sarcoma, non-Hodgkin lymphoma, and cervical cancer were recognized as AIDS-Defining Malignancies (ADM) early in the epidemic.
 In the setting of broadly available ART, cancer now impacts persons living with HIV both at the time of diagnosis and as a consequence of long-term HIV infection.
-In addition to AIDS defining malignancies, people living with HIV are at increased risk of a range of cancers, including lung cancer, anal cancer, Hodgkin lymphoma, liver cancer, and head and neck cancer.
+In addition to ADM, people living with HIV are at increased risk of a range of cancers, including lung cancer, anal cancer, Hodgkin lymphoma, liver cancer, and head and neck cancer.
 Importantly, comorbid HIV infection is associated with more than a two-fold increased risk of death among persons with cancer compared with persons of the same age, gender, and stage of cancer without HIV infection.
 Despite more than three decades of recognizing an association between HIV and cancer, significant disparities remain in our knowledge about the etiology, natural history and treatment of HIV-associated malignancies (HIVAM).
 Immunotherapeutic approaches to treating cancer in the setting of HIV are emerging as important options.
 To address unanswered question in the field of HIV and cancer, we are proactively continuing to foster and strengthen research in our local and global HIV communities through these specific aims:

-- Support design and implementation of studies addressing the maturing epidemiology of HIVAM across the globe
+- Support design and implementation of studies addressing the changing epidemiology of HIVAM across the globe

 - Foster development and evaluation of new technologies for the treatment and prevention of HIVAM through rigorous pre-clinical, translational and early-clinical studies

 - Promote state-of-the-art technology for the pathologic and molecular diagnosis and monitoring of HIVAM